4th Canadian Mounted Rifles - War Diaries - 1916

 Divisional Commander, Major General.
 Mercer, with A.D.C.
 Captain L. E. Gooderham, Brigadier General Williams and Brigade Orderly Officer, Capt.
 Fraser, were making a visit to the front line, with Lt.Col.
 Ussher.
 Around 8am the enemy commenced a very heavy and unprecedented bombardment.
 A shell landed opposite the visiting party, deafening General Mercer and Lt.
 Gooderham, and slightly wounding Brig Gen. Williams.
 The intense bombardment kept up for 5 hours without cessation, with three mines being sprung about 1pm on the Battalion front.
 Major General.
 Mercer was further injured and died in the subsequent evacuation, whilst Brig Gen. Williams and Lt.Col.
 Ussher were taken prisoner.
 The trenches were tilled flat by the rain of steel and high losses, some 71 wounded made it back, 91 killed in total in addition to the final figure of 350 taken POW (13 of whom subsequently died after being taken captive), meant there was little (albeit ferocious) resistance against the advancing Wüttemberg troops.
 The enemy had gained some 300 to 700 yards (275 to 640 metres) along a varied front, but subsequently failed to consolidate their gains.

-The details of the wider picture on what turned into a much longer engagement (some 14 days in all) can be read about through the extensively detailed "Battle for Mount Sorrel" page on Chris Baker's excellent www.1914-1918.net website.
+The specific details of the wider picture on what turned into a much longer engagement (some 14 days in all) will be added here in due course.

 Official histories and reports state that only 73 men answered to their name on June 3rd, putting the losses for the 4th CMR on June 2nd at 89% casualties.
 Subsequent analysis of the figures for June 2nd confirm that indeed this was a bad day for the 4th CMR (and the 1st & 5th CMRs and the P.P.C.L.I.).
 Given that some 1,160 men of the 4th CMR were listed as being in active service with the regiment immediately prior to June 2nd (a large, significant number would have been transferred, though their struck off strength dates were not captured correctly, or they would have been away on courses, off active service being wounded or sick, or attached to or training with other units), it is believed that around 700 were in front-line service at the time (my own demographic research on the regiment has so far identified 632 of them).
 The confirmed loss of around 612 men (191 killed, 350 taken POW, plus 71 or so wounded and able to make it back to safety), corroborates that certainly around 87% of the regiment was lost that day.
 Whatever the specific figures, this was indeed a black day for the regiment.